Paramecium13/LSN/README.md

 I am thinking of just making them like regular values with the only difference being that they are passed by reference.

 ##Types of LSN Files
 LSN source files end with the *.lsn* extension and object files end with the *.dat* extension.
 There are currently five (ten if source and object files are counted separately) different types of LSN files planned.
 Only three, *script*, *scene* and *scriptlet*, will be able to be directly interpreted, the others will have to be included(#include) or imported(#import).
-Currently, the reifier can only create *script* object files.
+Currently, the reifier can only create *script* and *resource* object files.

 All object files can contain a collection of included types and functions that were not defined in it.
 This is done using the #include directive.
 They can also tell the interpreter to load resource and quest files at runtime, with the #using directive.
 The reifier will also load these resources to check type and function usage.